Posted on

 • Keep all items refrigerated under 40F until ready to eat or reheat

-• Breakfast: The breakfast potatoes can be reheated in the microwave.
+• Breakfast: Both can be reheated in the microwave

 Extra Flavors and Substitutions